deleteWebhook

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with the single parameter 'id' documented as 'Webhook ID'.
-The description adds no additional parameter information beyond what the schema provides.
-According to rules, with high schema coverage (>80%), the baseline is 3 even with no param info in the description.
+Schema description coverage is 100%: the single parameter 'id' is described as 'Webhook ID'.
+The tool description adds no additional meaning beyond the schema, so the score is at baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.